Siucra/Siucra/README.md

 - Learning the basics of GD Script through game development
 - Practicing problem solving with Java
 - Connecting a Java application file to a Database using MySQL
-- Learning the basics of frontend web development

   ⋆˚࿔📫 How to reach me ⋆˚࿔
 - You can find me on LinkedIn -> https://www.linkedin.com/in/denise-balasmeh/